butlerx/wetty/docs/flags.md

 # Flags

-WeTTy can be run with the `--help` flag to get a full list of flags.
+WeTTY can be run with the `--help` flag to get a full list of flags.

 ## Server Port

-WeTTy runs on port `3000` by default.
+WeTTY runs on port `3000` by default.
 You can change the default port by starting with the `--port` or `-p` flag.

 ## SSH Host

-If WeTTy is run as root while the host is set as the local machine it will use the `login` binary rather than ssh.
+If WeTTY is run as root while the host is set as the local machine it will use the `login` binary rather than ssh.
 If no host is specified it will use `localhost` as the ssh host.